FAQs - Max Planck School of Photonics

 Please upload transcripts from all your degree-level studies.
 In fact, these documents are highly relevant for your application.

-Please upload any documents in English or German or provide a translation of any documents in an other language.
+Please upload any documents in English or German or provide a translation of any documents in another language.

 Life in Germany